Flipping Edge-Labelled Triangulations: Convex polygons

-The lemma essentially reduces the problem of flipping edge-labelled triangulations to the problem of sorting permutations in the following model.

-\begin{description} \item[Non-contiguous reversals] Given a permutation $\rho$ of $[1..n]$, pick any interval $[i..j]$ with $1<i<j<n$ and $j-i=k$.
-Then pick a subsequence $i_1,\ldots ,i_r$ of $[i..j]$ and reverse it (without changing the position of any element outside the subsequence).
-The cost of this reversal is $O(k)$. \end{description}

-In particular, if we can show that any permutation of $[1..n]$ can be sorted with a worst case cost of $O(n\log n)$ in this model, that would give us an $O(n\log n)$ cost for flipping edge-labelled triangulations as well.

-We can sort in this model by imitating quick-sort.
-Consider all values of $i$ for which either: (1) $i\leq n/2$ and $\rho_i>n/2$; or (2) $i> n/2$ and $\rho_i\leq n/2$.
+We sort the permutation $\rho$ by imitating a version of quicksort that always uses the median as pivot.
+This ensures that the $O(n \log n)$ bound holds even in the worst case. \prc{Let $\rho_i$ denote the $i$-th element in $\rho$ and} consider all $i \in [1 .. n-3]$ for which either: (1) $i\leq (n-3)/2$ and $\rho_i>(n-3)/2$; or (2) $i> (n-3)/2$ and $\rho_i\leq (n-3)/2$.
 Reverse the subsequence formed by these values of $i$.
-This costs $O(n)$ and ensures that elements smaller than $n/2$ lie in the first half of the sequence and the larger elements lie in the second half.
-Now recurse in the two halves. \end{proof}
+By Lemma~\ref{lemma:noncontiguous}, this can be done with $O(n)$ flips.
+This ensures that edges whose label is below $(n-3)/2$ lie in the first half of the sequence and the larger labels lie in the second half.
+By recursively applying this operation to the two halves, we sort the entire sequence using $O(n \log n)$ flips. \end{proof}

-As a corollary to the $O(n\log n)$ upper bound, we can get a $O(\log n)$-factor approximation algorithm for computing the flip-distance. \begin{corollary} Given two edge-labelled triangulations $\T_1=(T_1, l_1)$ and $\T_2=(T_2, l_2)$, we can find a $O(\log n)$-approximation to the flip-distance between them in polynomial time. \end{corollary} \begin{proof} Let an edge $p_ip_j$ be called \emph{fixed} if it satisfies the following properties: \begin{inparaenum}[\itshape a\upshape)] \item it occurs in both $T_1$ and $T_2$, \item it has the same label in both $T_1$ and $T_2$, i.e., $l_1(p_ip_j)=l_2(p_ip_j)$, and \item the set of distinct labels that occurs on the left of $p_ip_j$ in $\T_1$ is exactly the same as the set that occurs on the left of $p_ip_j$ in $\T_2$. \end{inparaenum} Our algorithm returns a flip-sequence that never flips a fixed edge.
-The set of fixed edges divides the polygon into several smaller polygons that do not have any fixed edges.
-Suppose the $i^{th}$ polygon has $n_i$ edges.
-We use the $O(n_i\log n_i)$ flip-sequence from Theorem~\ref{thm-upper-bound} on it.
-Since every edge in it must be flipped at least once, we have a lower bound of $\Omega(n_i)$ thus giving an approximation factor of $O(\log n)$. \end{proof}
+As a corollary to the $O(n\log n)$ upper bound, we can get an $O(\log n)$-factor approximation algorithm for computing the flip-distance.

+\begin{corollary} We can approximate in polynomial time the flip-distance between two $n$-vertex edge-labelled triangulations $\T_1$ and $\T_2$ \prc{of a convex polygon} within an $O(\log n)$ factor \prc{of optimal}. \end{corollary} \begin{proof} Call an edge $e$ \emph{fixed} if it satisfies the following properties: \begin{inparaenum}[\itshape a\upshape)] \item it occurs in both $\T_1$ and $\T_2$; \item it has the same label in both $\T_1$ and $\T_2$; and \item the set of distinct labels that occurs to the left of $e$ in $\T_1$ is exactly the same as the set that occurs to the left of $e$ in $\T_2$. \end{inparaenum} Since every non-fixed edge must be flipped at least once , we need at least $k$ flips, where $k$ is the number of non-fixed edges.
+The set of fixed edges divides the polygon into several smaller convex polygons, each of which has a different edge-labelled triangulation in $\T_1$ and $\T_2$.
+Suppose the $i\ith$ polygon has $n_i$ diagonals.
+We use the flip-sequence from Theorem~\ref{thm-upper-bound} on the $i\ith$ polygon to perform the required transformation with $O(n_i\log n_i)$ flips.
+The total number of flips is then $\sum_i O(n_i\log n_i) \leq O(k \log k)$ , thus giving an approximation factor of $O(\log n)$. \end{proof}